KoushaAm/AutoSec/Database/README.md

     # only first time
     pip install "pymongo[srv]" python-dotenv
     ```
-2. Store database username and password in `.env` as show by `.env.example`
+2. Store database username and password in `.env` as shown by `.env.example`
 3. Run with `python demo.py`
 4. Exit virtual environment with `deactivate`